-Kumon offers learning opportunities in 50 countries and regions around the world.
+Kumon offers learning opportunities in over 50 countries and regions around the world.

 Our aim is to nurture human capital who will support global society in the 21st century.

 Kumon conducts community-based activities throughout the world,